wszenic/rl-banana-collector/Report.md

 * advantage layers

 These layers are meant to establish the value of a given state and of all actions separately and then combine them into a final result.
-For each of the layer block, a simillar structure was used:
+For each of the layer block, a similar structure was used:
 * Linear layer (state size=37 -> 128 neurons)
 * Linear layer (128 neurons -> 64 neurons)
 * Linear layer (64 neurons -> output neurons)

 The output neurons value was 1 and *action size=4* in state and advantage blocks respectively.
+The outputs of both of the blocks are then added together and the mean advantage value is subtracted from the final score.

+### Training results, experiments

 Regarding the numbers of the neurons - it was found that a smaller network (with 64 neurons instead of in first and second layer) also does work for the problem.
 However, the average of 13 wasn't always reached and the training took much more episodes